Understanding the Evolution of Life in the Universe

 WMAP found that the universe is 13.7 billion years old.
 The universe began with an unimaginably enormous density and temperature.
-This immense primordial energy was the cauldron from whence all life arose.
+This immense primordial energy was the cauldron from which all life arose.
 Elementary particles were created and destroyed by the ultimate particle accelerator in the first moments of the universe.

 There was matter and there was antimatter.
 When they met, they annihilated each other and created light.
 Somehow, it seems that there was a tiny fraction more matter than antimatter, so when nature took its course, the universe was left with some matter, no antimatter, and a tremendous amount of light.
 Today, WMAP measures that there is more than a billion times more light than matter.